Commercial Lobbyists (Registration and Code of Conduct) Bill

 Overview

 This bill aims to increase transparency and regulate lobbying activities in the UK.
-It proposes establishing a public register of commercial lobbyists, implementing a code of conduct, and introducing penalties for non-compliance.
+It proposes establishing a public register of commercial lobbyists, implementing a code of conduct, and setting penalties for non-compliance.

 Description

-The Commercial Lobbyists (Registration and Code of Conduct) Bill mandates the creation of a publicly accessible register for organizations and individuals who lobby Parliament, the Government, and local authorities for financial gain.
-A Lobbying Registration Council, funded by registration fees, will oversee this register.
-The bill also establishes a code of conduct, which will be enforced by the Secretary of State, prohibiting individuals with parliamentary passes (except spouses/civil partners of MPs) from lobbying.
-Non-registration or violation of the code will result in fines (up to level 5 and level 4 on the standard scale, respectively).
-The definition of "lobbying" is specified within the bill and explicitly excludes activities undertaken by MPs and local authority members in their official duties.
-The bill's provisions will extend across the UK, coming into force six months after its passage, with all regulations requiring parliamentary approval.
+The Commercial Lobbyists (Registration and Code of Conduct) Bill mandates the creation of a public register for organizations and individuals engaging in lobbying of Parliament, the Government, and local authorities for financial gain.
+A Lobbying Registration Council will oversee this register, funded by registration fees.
+The bill outlines a code of conduct, enforced by the Council, specifying that individuals with parliamentary passes (excluding spouses/civil partners of members) cannot lobby.
+Non-registration or code violations carry fines (level 5 and level 4 on the standard scale, respectively).
+The definition of "lobbying" excludes activities undertaken by Members of Parliament or local authorities in their official duties.
+The Secretary of State will have the power to create and amend regulations governing the register, Council, and code through statutory instruments approved by Parliament.

 Government Spending